Your management style refers to overseeing and making decisions regarding your team and their work.

 Describing Your Management Style

-• Use descriptive words like “collaborative” or “detail-oriented” rather than just naming a style.
+- Use descriptive words like “collaborative” or “detail-oriented” rather than just naming a learning style.
 This provides more nuance.

-• Share 1-2 examples that demonstrate your style in action.
-For instance, if you have a coaching style, describe how you built up an employee’s skills.
+- Share 1-2 examples that demonstrate your style in action.
+For instance, describe how you built up an employee’s skills if you have a coaching style.

-• Explain the business context of why your style works well.
+- Explain the business context and why your style works well.
 For example, note how an autonomous style fits the needs of your creative team.

 Conclusion

-Articulating your management style involves knowing the main approaches, analyzing your tendencies, and using vivid descriptions and examples.
+Articulating your management style and conflict management style involves knowing the primary approaches, analyzing your tendencies, and using vivid descriptions and examples.

-With preparation, you can effectively convey your style to interviewers, senior leadership, and your own team members.
+With preparation, you can effectively convey your style to interviewers, senior leadership, and team members.

-Most importantly, your description should illustrate how your approach aligns with the needs of the role and work environment.
+Most importantly, your description should illustrate how your approach aligns with the role’s needs and work environment.